 You cannot characterize punk music with complex time signatures, intricate guitar solos or even lengthy guitar solos marched along by a drummer who sits behind an impressive drum kit.
 Actual singing?
 Debatable.
 You certainly won’t find any of this on Ancient Artifacts.
 But you do get a pretty entertaining run of songs, some you might skip after a while but nonetheless a handful that keep you coming back for something original, away form the 80s ordinary and relatively easy to get into.

 D.I.
-Ancient Artifacts Track List:
+Ancient Artifacts Songs:

 - O.C.
 Life